Bridged T delay equaliser: Operation

 It is required that TD is constant at all frequencies over the band of operation. φ must, therefore, be kept linearly proportional to ω.
 With a suitable choice of parameters, the network phase shift can be made linear up to about 180° phase shift.

+The network is terminated in a characteristic impedance (not shown in the circuit diagram), ideally a resistance R, which is the input impedance to the successive circuit or transmission line.